Want to know everything about rooster spurs? You might observe the long, sharp spurs on roosters feet.

 It, however, keeps growing in roosters, especially when the bird reaches sexual maturity, which is usually around six months of age.

-The size and sharpness of the spurs can vary greatly from one rooster to another.
+The size and sharpness of the spurs can vary from one rooster to another.
 These spurs sometimes grow excessively and become too long to hinder the roosters’ walks.
 If that happens, they should be trimmed.

 Why Do the Roosters Have Spurs?

 Wondering why roosters have something so sharp on their bodies?
-There are crucial reasons they exist other than to let you know they’ve got a rooster on their heads.
+There are crucial reasons they exist in other than to let you know they’ve got a rooster on their heads.

 So why exactly do they have these sharp spurs?